sebaferreras/Ionic3-MultiLevelSideMenu/README.md

   <img src="http://i.giphy.com/l0ExnRMoD2v40Agvu.gif" width="350"/>
 </p>

+## Ionic View

+If you want to take a look at this demo using Ionic View, use this code: **d90d8463**,

 ## Running the demo

 Inside of the project folder, run `npm install` and then to run the demo in the browser `ionic serve [-t android/ios]`